 6. Pretty prostitutes may be police.

 Don’t forget the old adage, “pretty prostitutes are police.”
 It is no secret that the Super Bowl attracts escorts from all across the country to the same venue as well-heeled ticket holders.
 Since the world’s oldest profession will have a number of representatives in town for the Super Bowl, law enforcement will also be out in full force.
-Expect law enforcement to be doing everything from posing as street walkers to listings ads on
+Expect law enforcement to be doing everything from posing as street walkers to listing ads.

 To be sure, police will be out in full force over Super Bowl weekend, looking for impaired drivers and responding to calls of unruly fans or out-of-control partiers.
 If you or a loved one find yourself in handcuffs, contact a skilled defense attorney as soon as possible.